 You can also choose an existing photo or video for the folder picture with the Choose File button.
 Please remember that the picture file has to in the same folder, not elsewhere!

 Libraries in Windows 7, 8, 8.1, and 10 do not have folder picture and folder icon options.

 To set a folder icon instead, click or tap the Change Icon button.
 You cannot use both folder picture and folder icon, only one of these is used at a time.

 Choose an icon from Windows default icons and click OK.
 You can always restore a folder's default icon later by clicking the Restore Defaults button in this window.

 Click OK to finish folder customization.
 Your folder should now appear as selected.

-Open a folder in Windows Explorer (keyboard shortcut Windows Key+E) and customize the view to your likings.
+First, open a folder in Windows/File Explorer (keyboard shortcut Windows Key+E) and customize its view to your likings.

 A Folder Views dialog window opens, click Yes: